iamnng/User-App/README.md

 Step 7) Hit the endpoints as usual

-Another AWESOME way to start the applications by running the contains and linking them
+Another AWESOME way to start the applications by running the containers and linking them
 --------------------------------------------------------------------------------------
 Step 1) Clean up the running containers